nkuo/tartanhacks18/README.md

 Tad Uses OpenCV and Google Cloud Vision API to detect trash on your hands and points you to the bin!
 Tad gets happy when you throw into the right bin!
-But.. if you approach the wrong bin.. it gets upset!
+But.. if you approach the wrong bin..
+Tad gets upset!